20 Easy DIY Birthday Party Crafts For Kids, With Images

 Image: Shutterstock

-• Get various shells or vegetable cuttings shaped like sea elements.
+• Vegetable cuttings shaped like sea elements

 • Dip them in paint, and emboss them on the canvas.